-We will improve the quality of leadership exhibited by principals and other administrators through focused leadership development strategies based on the "Leadership Competencies and Core Practices," and through professional development that emphasizes the use of collaborative strategies to enhance instructional quality and move our district vision forward.
+We will improve the quality of leadership exhibited by principals and other administrators through focused leadership-development strategies based on the district's Theory of Action and the Leadership Competencies and Core Practices and through professional development that emphasizes the use of collaborative strategies to enhance instructional quality and move our district vision forward.

-Strategy 3: Enhance the Leadership Capacity of Instructional Leadership Teams (ILTs)
+Strategy 3:Enhance the Leadership Capacity of Instructional Leadership Teams

-We will support principals and ILTs as they build communities of practice within a collaborative school culture where all learners succeed by inviting and expanding the Harvard WIDE World: Teaching for Understanding program to all district principals and ILTs.
-We will assist principals and ILTs to design, implement, and monitor strategic action plans-with measurable goals-that align school and classroom culture, curriculum, instruction, assessment, resources and professional development.
+We will support principals and Instructional Leadership Teams (ILTs), as they build communities of practice within a collaborative school culture where all learners succeed, by extending the Harvard WIDE World: Teaching for Understanding program to all district principals and ILTs.
+We will assist principals and ILTs with designing, implementing, and monitoring strategic action plans that have measurable goals and that align school and classroom culture, curriculum, instruction, assessment, resources, and professional development with the district's Theory of Action and other elements of Our JCPS Culture.